-One of the most exhilarating races on the planet, the F1 Championship is made for those who have the need for speed when it comes to single seats & four wheels.
+One of the most exhilarating races on the planet, the F1 World Championship is made for those who have a need for speed when it comes to single seats and four wheels.
 Raced all over the world, with an audience similarly placed around the globe, the F1 is a popular event from the starting grid to the pit stops.
 But where can Aussie viewers catch every second of the action?
 In this article, Canstar Blue looks at which streaming services will provide F1 coverage, as well as how much it will cost you, so you can enjoy your pole position in front of the TV.

 F1 on Kayo